-Since 1985, the Mazza-Smith Dance, Inc. has provided quality instruction throughout the Jacksonville area.
+Since 1985, Mazza-Smith Dance has provided quality instruction throughout the Jacksonville area.

 We invite our studio parents to view our classes on our closed circuit television and see their growth and progress.

 We are proud to provide quality dance education in a positive learning environment.
-While our classes are exciting and edgy we remain consistent with classical dance techniques.
-We are the only dance studio in our area to accept dancers as young as 18 months old.
+While our classes are exciting and interactive, we remain consistent with classical dance techniques.
+We are one of the only dance studios in our area to accept dancers as young as 18 months old.